How strongly does each country

 Lowest EPLex composite scores

-Three Authoritative Data Sources
+Three Official Data Sources

 PlainEmploy combines three major international datasets for the most comprehensive view of employment protection.